-Archaeological Resources Protection Act of 1979: A federal permit under the Archaeological Resources Protection Act (ARPA) (16 U.S.C 470aa-470mm; 32 CFR Part 229; 43 CFR Part 7; 36 CFR Part 296) would be obtained from the appropriate federal land manager for any excavation, removal, alteration or destruction of archaeological resources occurring within federal and Indian lands, including disposition of archaeological resources from such sites.
+Archaeological Resources Protection Act (ARPA) of 1979: A federal permit under the ARPA (16 U.S.C 470aa-470mm; 32 CFR Part 229; 43 CFR Part 7; 36 CFR Part 296) would be obtained from the appropriate federal land manager prior to the commencement of field work for any excavation, removal, alteration or destruction of archaeological resources occurring within federal and Indian lands, including disposition of archaeological resources from such sites.

 Scenic Rivers Act - Louisiana Scenic Rivers Act of 1988: While multiple rivers are located in the planning area, only Blind River has the potential for being impacted by the project.
-In addition to the extra protections afforded to cultural resources under the LSRA, Bayou St. John its point of origin to its entrance into Lake Pontchartrain is designated as a "Historic and Scenic River," which requires that "full consideration shall be given to the detrimental effect of any proposed action upon the historic and scenic character thereof, as well as the benefits of the prosed use."
-On August 25, 2021, LDWF determined that there would be no anticipated impacts to Blind River from the proposed project under adherence to service recommendations (See Appendix I for personal coordination with Chris Davis, LA Scenic River Coordinator).
+On August 25, 2021, LDWF determined that there would be no anticipated impacts to Blind River from the proposed project under adherence to service recommendations (See Appendix J for personal coordination with Chris Davis, LA Scenic River Coordinator).